arnaud-roussel/arnaud-roussel.github.io/_posts/2018-6-16-Udacity-AI-Nanodegree.md

 	(and improvements like iterative deepening).
 The idea behind minimax is fairly simple.
 The agent must maximize its winning potential while taking into account that during adversary turns (when searching for a good move) the adversary will instead pick a move that minimizes our agent chances of winning.
 	![_config.yml]({{ site.baseurl }}/images/isolation.gif){: .center-image}
-	*The first player to no longer be able to move loses*
+	*The first player to no longer be able to move loses.*
 	* **Project** : Build an agent that plays isolation game where both players have a chess piece and try to isolate the other player.
 * **Fundamentals of Probabilistic Graphical models**
 	* This part is making the bridge to another area I know better: machine learning.
 It is quite a formality if you are already comfortable with